callmezatiel/multifaker/README.md

 # Clone Repository
 git clone http://github.com/callmezatiel/multifaker

-# Enter the container folder
+# Enter The Container Folder
 cd multifaker

-# Add execute permissions
+# Add Execute Permissions
 chmod +x multifaker.sh

-# Add the script to the binaries for use by the system
+# Add The Script To The Binaries For Use By The System
 sudo mv multifaker.sh /bin

 ```

 # Run

 ## Open New Terminal and type: